-Other than certain marketing restrictions, and international financial sanctions, prohibitions and restrictive measures with respect to the fight against terrorist financing, there are no special rules in this regard.
+Other than certain marketing restrictions, and international financial sanctions, prohibitions and restrictive measures on the fight against terrorist financing, there are no special rules in this regard.

 Funds investing in derivatives

 Are there any special requirements in your jurisdiction relating to funds investing in derivatives?